 - eating a healthy, balanced diet to help strengthen your immune system

-- practicing safe sex to avoid passing the virus to others and to reduce your risk of STDs
+- practicing safe sex to decrease the risk of passing the virus on to others and to reduce your risk of getting sexually transmitted infections

-- avoiding stress, which can also weaken your immune system
+- reducing stress, which can also weaken your immune system

-- avoiding exposure to individuals with infectious illnesses, since you may have a harder time fighting off disease
+- avoiding exposure to people with infections and viruses, since you may have a harder time fighting off disease

 - exercising on a regular basis

 - staying active and maintaining your hobbies

 Over time, acute HIV infection can suppress your immune system.
 This may make you more susceptible to infections and other illnesses.
 This condition also increases your risk of developing certain types of cancer, such as lymphoma.
 Other possible complications include:

 In some people, acute HIV infection will eventually lead to AIDS.
 This can be avoided if the condition is treated quickly and effectively.